 Photography Exhibit, "I Shot Elvis"

-The Graceland Archives contain thousands of items, artifacts, video footage, and photographs that showcase the life and times of Elvis.
+The Graceland Archives contain thousands of items, artifacts, video footage, and photographs that showcase the life and times of Elvis Presley.
 Many of these items are available for viewing in the Graceland Archives exhibit and The I Shot Elvis exhibit, which opened in 2015.
 The latter tells the story of Elvis' rise to stardom from the perspective of the many photographers that followed his life and career.

 Elvis’ Hawaii: Concerts, Movies and More!

-As part of the Platinum and VIP Tour options, you can see a special exhibit dedicated to Elvis' love of Hawaii.
+As part of the Platinum and VIP Tour option, you can see a special exhibit dedicated to Elvis' love of Hawaii.
 This special museum feature includes rare video of Elvis, jumpsuits and costumes he performed in in Hawaii, and color video of the first concert he ever performed in Hawaii.

-Hours of operation varies by season, visit Graceland's website for further details.
+Hours of operation varies by season.
+Visit Graceland's website for further details.